math97/rpgTools/README.md

     - [X] Monk
     - [ ] Paladin
     - [ ] Ranger
+    - [ ] implement an embed or another form to show the specif features from each class like fury,spellslot's ...
 - [X] Implement a command to display the data from all default races on players handbook:
     - [X] Dwarf
     - [X] Elf